Innovator Story: Better Food cafés – more than just an organic cuppa

-Our Catering Operations Manager Lewis has been with Better Food for over a year now, having worked his way up from chef.
+Our Catering Operations Manager Lewis has been with Better Food since 2017, having worked his way up from chef.
 Here, he expresses his passion for organic food and explains how working for an ethical company is raising awareness of the importance of environmental sustainability.

 The first Better Food café opened in 2006 in our flagship St Werburghs store – now we have three.